scalatra/scalatra-website/guides/helpers.md

 }
 ```

-To handle the case where user uploads too large a file, you can define an error handler:
+To handle the case where the user uploads too large a file, you can define an error handler:

 ```scala
 error {